 Local dishes to try:

-Safety: Generally safe, but watch out for pickpockets in tourist-heavy areas.
+Safety: Generally safe, though watch out for pickpockets, especially in crowded areas.

 Electricity: 230V, 50Hz, with Type C and F plugs.